TommyStarK/Hermes/docs/UDP_SOCKET.md

 ## UDP Socket

 Basic abstraction of the UDP socket features for unix and windows socket.
-The UDP socket is able to perform the basic server-side and client-side operations such as binding the socket and waiting for incoming packet on a specific host/port or sending/broadcasting packets to host(s)/port.
+The UDP socket provides blocking datagram-oriented socket functionalities.

 ### public API: